 Instead, try inviting the employee to work with you on a project, and show your confidence during this project.
 By implementing this strategy you will improve the employee’s contributions and engagement in future projects.

-Agree on a Written Action Plan
+Agree on a written action plan

 Often to acquire buy-ins and commitment, supervisors and employees need to work together to create an action plan.
 This plan should include important topics like performance goals and ways to reach those goals.